raffaele-abramini/ecco-proxy/README.md

 EccoProxy allows you to interact with existing object.
 You'll be able to:
 - 🚀 trigger side effects on method and property calls
 - 🎸 manipulate methods' arguments
-- 🥾overwrite methods and properties
+- 🥾 overwrite methods and properties

 ## Examples